 Learning that you have serious illness or injury that prevents you from working can be overwhelming.
 In addition to the physical pain, not being able to provide for your family can leave you feeling powerless, depressed, and confused.
-Social Security Disability Insurance (SSDI) is a federal disability insurance program designed to provide income to individuals who are suffering from a medical and/or mental condition that prevents them from working and financially supporting their families for at least one year, such as:
+Social Security Disability Insurance (SSDI) is a federal disability insurance program designed to provide income to individuals who are suffering from a disabling medical and/or mental condition that prevents them from working and financially supporting their families for at least one year.

 SSDI is funded by payroll taxes and does not depend on the recipient’s income level.
 It is based solely on work history and the degree of disability.
 Benefit amounts are based on work history and earnings.
 An eligible applicant would be someone who prior to developing their disability had worked long enough on a job that is covered by social security, had Social Security taxes removed from your paycheck during your career, and has a medical and/or mental disability that prevents them from working for at least one year.

 Supplemental Security Income (SSI) is monetary assistance for United States citizens with limited income and resources who are disabled, blind, or age 65 or older.
 Blind or disabled children may also get SSI.
 SSI benefits are not based on your prior work or a family member’s prior work.
 SSI provides cash benefits to supplement the cost of food, clothing, and shelter.
 SSI is funded by general tax revenues, not Social Security taxes.
 Therefore, individuals may still qualify for SSI benefits if they lack the work history required for SSDI.